chinapedia/wikipedia.abstract.en/Page/Argon.md

 Laboratory equipment

-Glovebox.jpges are often filled with argon, which recirculates over scrubbers to maintain an oxygen-, nitrogen-, and moisture-free atmosphere]]
+es are often filled with argon, which recirculates over scrubbers to maintain an oxygen-, nitrogen-, and moisture-free atmosphere]]

 Argon may be used as the inert gas within Schlenk lines and gloveboxes.
 Argon is preferred to less expensive nitrogen in cases where nitrogen may react with the reagents or apparatus.